ljwagerfield/multiverse/docs/Architecture Notes.md

 - Each entry in the event log is associated with one aggregate using the ID of the aggregate root.
 - Optimistic concurrency used when committing new events for a given aggregate.
 - *Optimisation:* Single event aggregates (or 'atomic aggregates') do not require conflict checking.
+- *Optimisation 2:* Aggregates which do not perform validation do not need to be loaded from history or a snapshot; there is no state within the aggregate.
 ### Scaling and Load Balancing
 - Sharding based on aggregate ID.
 - Queries spanning multiple aggregates are considered eventually consistent.